enguerrand/child-monitor/README.md

 At the time this project was forked from _Protect Baby Monitor_ there was no obvious open source solution for a baby monitor for Android in F-Droid.

+# Running on different networks
+To use this App with two phones that are not connected to the same WIFI network a VPN can be used.
+Since auto discovery is not supported in this scenario the child device's ip address must be entered manually in the parent device.
+You can find the VPN ip address among the listed ip addresses on the child device once the listen mode was entered.
+The child device will usually bind to port 10000 (unless that port is already taken by another application).

 # License information
 _Child Monitor_ is licensed under the GPLv3.
 The Ulaw encoding / decoding code is licensed under the Apache License, Version 2.0 and taken from the Android Open Source Project.